darkarp/chromepass/README.md

 After creating the server and the client, make sure you're running the server when the client is ran.

+The cookies and passwords will be saves in `json` files on a new folder called `data` in the same directory as the server, separated by ip address.

 If you'd like additional notes on evading AV, refer to [AV Detection](#av-detection)

 ---